 Getting more foods rich in omega-3 fatty acids might just help you keep your blood pressure down.
 In the multinational INTERMAP study, researchers found that among 4,680 healthy adults, those who consumed the highest amounts of omega-3 fatty acids in their diets had the lowest rates of hypertension.
-Research also suggests that omega-3s can help improve your mood, which I know I need a little help with in the short, dark days of winter.
-We both like fish so we’re aiming to get two servings a week, particularly fatty fish, such as salmon, sardines and some types of tuna, which are rich in omega-3s.
-Not everyone digs fish though.
-If you’re not a huge fan but you would like to expand your horizons, try this recipe for Curried Fish.
-Made with mild-flavored mahi-mahi and full of rich flavor, it may just change your mind about fish.
-Or opt for walnuts and flax, which are good nonfish sources of omega-3s.
+Research also suggests that omega-3s can help improve your mood, which we all need a little help with in the short, dark days of winter.
+Aim to get two servings of fish a week, particularly fatty fish, such as salmon, sardines and some types of tuna, which are rich in omega-3s.
+Not a fish lover?
+Opt for walnuts and flax, which are good nonfish sources of omega-3s.

 Solution: Get out the roasting pan.

-Only 26.3% of adults ate the daily recommended 3 or more servings of vegetables in 2009.
-If you’re of the mindset that “vegetables don’t taste good,” but know you should eat more of them since they’re teeming with healthy nutrients and fiber (more about fiber below), get out your roasting pan.
+The majority of Americans don't eat the daily recommended 3 or more servings of vegetables, according to a recent report from the Centers for Disease Control and Prevention.
+If you're of the mindset that "vegetables don't taste good," but know you should eat more of them since they're teeming with healthy nutrients and fiber, get out your roasting pan.
 Roasting vegetable caramelizes their natural sugars so they taste fantastic.
-It’s my favorite way to cook veggies for dinner because I can pop a pan of them in the oven and make the rest of dinner while they roast.
+It's an easy way to cook veggies for dinner-pop a pan of them in the oven and make the rest of dinner while they roast.